kermitt2/delft/doc/model_transformers_embeddings_architectures.md

 # Loading transformer models

-DeLFT integrates HuggingFace transformers as Keras layers.
+DeLFT integrates HuggingFace transformers natively as PyTorch modules.
 A transformer can be loaded from three different sources, in order of preference (each falls back to the next if the resource is not found):

 1. **Local directory** — a self-contained HuggingFace-format model directory (config, tokenizer, weights), declared via `model_dir` in `delft/resources-registry.json`.
 2. **Plain (legacy) checkpoint** — separate config, weights and vocabulary files, declared via `path-config`, `path-weights` and `path-vocab` entries.
 Used to load older BERT-style checkpoints downloaded directly from the original GitHub releases.